abbyy/RTR-SDK.Cordova/cordova-plugin-abbyy-rtr-sdk/README.md

     cd MyProject
     cordova plugin add cordova-plugin-abbyy-rtr-sdk
     ```
-2. Download ABBYY RTR SDK from https://rtrsdk.com/ and add it to your project:
+2. Download ABBYY RTR SDK from https://rtrsdk.com/ (or get the extended version from the [ABBYY Sales Team](https://rtrsdk.com/contacts/)) and add it to your project:
     * Create the `www/rtr_assets` subdirectory in the project.
     * Copy RTR SDK assets (patterns and dictionaries) and license file (`AbbyyRtrSdk.license`) to `www/rtr_assets`.
     * Copy the Android library (`abbyy-rtr-sdk-1.0.aar`) to `libs/android`.